 Programme Overview and Aims

-The Division of Speech and Hearing Sciences, The University of Hong Kong, was one of the first in South East Asia and China to offer post-graduate training in audiology.
-The first students were enrolled in 1996, and the next entry will be in September 2016.
+The Faculty of Education at The University of Hong Kong was one of the first in South East Asia and China to offer post-graduate training in audiology.
+The first students were enrolled in 1996, and the next entry will be in September 2020.

 What is Audiology?

 This rapidly developing specialty involves the prevention, identification and assessment of hearing disorders and the rehabilitation of persons with hearing impairment.
 Hearing loss can have serious consequences for social, educational and language development if not detected and treated promptly.
 Audiologists work in a wide variety of settings, including adult and paediatric hospitals, private hearing aid practice, industrial consulting, schools and in research.

 One person in ten has some form of hearing impairment.
 There is a strong demand for audiologists in many nations, including those in Asia, and our graduates are employed in a wide range of audiological settings.